-To release STOP mode, input a high-level signal into the STOP pin or input a specific release level into the KWIm pin for which receipt of inputs is enabled.
-If you want to release STOP mode at the KWIm pin, rather than the STOP pin, continue inputting a low-level signal into the STOP pin throughout the period from when the STOP mode is started to when it is released.
+To release STOP mode, input a high-level signal into the \overline{STOP} pin or input a specific release level with 1μs or more kept into the KWIm pin for which receipt of inputs is enabled.
+If you want to release STOP mode at the KWIm pin, rather than the \overline{STOP} pin, continue inputting a low-level signal into the \overline{STOP} pin throughout the period from when the STOP mode is started to when it is released.